Giorgiod91/EduProgress/README.md

   # difficulties
   - showcase individuel progress for every user connected to the database (mongoDB) had to make multiple mutations with trpc
+  - implementing Stripe with webhooks and trpc and also be connected to my mongoDB database.
+Learned a lot about implementing Stripe

 - TODO:add feedback feature for costumers